Pamela Adlon as Sam Fox | Better Things on FX

 Sam Fox / Executive Producer / Writer / Director

-Pamela Adlon plays “Sam Fox,” a brash, forthright single mother of three girls, and veteran character actor, living in Los Angeles.
+Pamela Adlon plays “Sam Fox,” a refreshingly candid, fiercely loyal single mother of three, and veteran character actor, living in Los Angeles.

-Adlon began her career at just 12 years old and has consistently built on her body of work ever since.
-Her first roles in now classic films and television series include ER, 21 Jump Street, Grease 2 and Star Trek: The Next Generation.
+Adlon—who began her career at just 12 years old and has consistently built on that body of work ever since—found her first roles in a series of iconic films and television series including ER, 21 Jump Street, Grease 2, The Facts of Life and Star Trek: The Next Generation.

 Her prolific screen and voice-acting career includes her series regular role for seven seasons as “Marcy” on Showtime’s Californication opposite David Duchovny; and voicing the character of “Bobby Hill” on Mike Judge’s animated series King of the Hill, for which she won the 2002 Emmy Award for Outstanding Voice-Over Performance.
 Adlon was also nominated for multiple Emmy, Producers Guild and Writers Guild Awards for her work on FX’s Louie.
 Her acclaimed voice work also includes memorable turns on Archer, Big Mouth, Bob’s Burgers, Rick & Morty and countless others.

 On the big screen, she recently starred in the independent feature Holler, Judd Apatow’s King of Staten Island, Paramount’s global hit Bumblebee and the 2016 Sundance hit First Girl I Loved, for which she received the NEXT Audience Award.
 Her film and television credits also include Say Anything, Bed of Roses, Some Girl, Disney’s Tinker Bell film franchise, This Is Us and The Big Bang Theory, to name a few.